open-telemetry/opentelemetry-cpp/docs/cpp-http-transport-design.md

 A request the caller cannot change after submission closes the mutation half of the lifetime problem.
-The other half is separate: a const view of freed storage is still dangling, so the operation has to own the bytes until the backend is done with them. #4433 is that second half, a member reference bound to a constructor temporary.
+The other half is separate: a const view of freed storage is still dangling, so the operation has to own the bytes until the backend is done with them. #4433 has a case for each.
+Its body is the lifetime half, a member reference bound to a constructor temporary.
+A comment on it reports the mutation half, ThreadSanitizer on the write in `Request::SetBody` against the read of the same vector in the read callback, measured rather than reasoned but without a published reproduction.
 The submission has an identity that does not move when a session is reused.
 Progress reporting is separable from settlement, so there is no progress callback that can be mistaken for one.

 The cost is real and should not be glossed.
 It is a second interface next to the installed one, so it needs an adapter and a migration story rather than a